openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

 *   Trigger DUT session restart by killing the BGP process in the DUT.
 Please use the `gNOI.killProcessRequest_Signal_Term` as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/system/system.proto#L326).
      *   Please kill the right process to restart BGP.
 For Juniper it is the `RPD` process.
 For Arista and Cisco this is the `BGP` process.
 For Nokia this is `sr_bgp_mgr`.
      *   Once the process is killied, verify that the packets are:
-          *   Forrwarded between ATE port-1 and DUT port-1 for the duration of the specified stale routes time.
+          *   Forwarded between ATE port-1 and DUT port-1 for the duration of the specified stale routes time.
           *   Dropped after the stale routes timer has expired.
           *   Forwarded again between ATE port-1 and DUT port-1 after the session is re-established.